zooxo/IV42/README.md

 # IV42
-A Powerful Programable Calculator based on FORTH for the DM42 Hardware
+A Powerful Programable RPN Calculator for the DM42 Hardware based on FORTH

+... coming soon